Puma Spotlight 2019-20 Skip To Main Content

 October 2019

 Ms. Harlow, our teacher-librarian, completed her most recent 50-mile run with a personal record!
 With Ms. Manzanares joining her for a portion of the race and numerous other staff members supporting Ms. Harlow toward this goal, it is wonderful to see the joy on her face and hear the pride in her voice.
-Click here to read her blog where she captures the emotion in her words and has also posted a number of photos.
+Read more on her blog where she captures the emotion in her words and has also posted a number of photos.

 The October winner for the Pumas for the Planet award is Marielle Brooks (6th grade)!